ember-cli-deploy/ember-cli-deploy/docs/v0.4.x/installation.md

 and the new commands will be available in your ember-cli app!

-to deploy your app, you'll still need to install one or two [plugins](existing-custom-adapters/) matching your deployment environment and appropriate [configuration](configuration/).
+To deploy your app, you'll still need to install one or two [plugins](../existing-custom-adapters/) matching your deployment environment and appropriate [configuration](../configuration/).
+Keep reading to learn more.